Category Archives: Confectionery

 Clarnico becomes the largest sugar confectionery manufacturer in Britain

-Clarnico Caramels were the best known product, and Clarnico was the largest producer of unwrapped caramels in Britain.
+Clarnico Caramels became the best known product, and Clarnico was the largest producer of unwrapped caramels in Britain.

 The Hackney Wick site had over ten acres of floorspace by 1908.
 Over 3,000 people were employed by 1911.